exasol/sqlalchemy-exasol/doc/changes/unreleased.md

 - #610: Altered string input into `Connection.execute()` to be handled properly with `sql.text()`
 - #614: Altered params input into `Connection.execute()` to be handled properly with `dict`
+- #616: Altered usage of MetaData which was binding to a connection to instead bind in the needed object or function

 ## Internal